Why Doctors Can't Agree About Chronic Lyme Disease

 You may have heard of cases where people feel the symptoms of Lyme disease for prolonged periods of time.
-Avril Lavigne said she battled with it for years.
-The symptoms associated with Lyme can persist for months or years, but doctors disagree about the reasoning behind why this happens, even after treatment.
-Terminology for what to call these cases is also not agreed upon.
+Avril Lavigne said she battled with it for years, as has Shania Twain.
+The symptoms associated with Lyme can persist for months or years, but doctors disagree about the reason this happens, even after treatment.
+The terminology for what to call these cases is not agreed upon either.
 Some doctors welcome the diagnosis of "chronic Lyme," while others do not.
 It's complex — so let's get into it.

 What Causes Lyme Disease, and What Are the Symptoms?

 Lyme is a tick-borne disease caused by the bacteria Borrelia burgdorferi.
 The CDC reports that Lyme is spread through the bite of infected blacklegged or deer ticks in the nymph stage of their life cycle (the phase before adulthood).
-The CDC also notes that around 300,000 Lyme cases in the US are reported to it each year as of 2018.
-However, the actual number of cases is believed to be much higher.
+The CDC also notes that around 300,000 Lyme cases in the US are reported to it each year as of 2018; however, the actual number of cases is believed to be much higher.
+In fact, a new analysis of private insurance claims indicates that Lyme disease diagnoses have shot up by 357 percent in the last 15 years in rural areas, reports Fair Health.
 Lyme typically is found in the following areas: northeastern states from Virginia to Maine, north central states — mainly Wisconsin and Minnesota — and northern California.
+Climate change has let the ticks that carry Lyme spread to areas that were previously uninhabitable to them, such as parts of Canada.

 Early symptoms of Lyme are often easily mistaken for those of fatigue or even the flu.
 They include fever, chills, muscle and joint aches, and headache.
 Another common symptom is a rash that forms around a tick bite called erythema migrans (EM), which appears within a week on average.
 It looks like a bullseye or target, but it doesn't happen to everyone; it occurs in about 70 to 80 percent of cases, according to the CDC.
 Symptoms can get worse and result in neurological and cardiovascular complications the longer Lyme goes untreated.
 An infection that gets progressively worse and has not been treated for months or even years is referred to as late disseminated Lyme disease.
 People can develop arthritis, numbness in the legs or arms, heart palpitations, inflammation of the brain and spinal cord, and facial palsy (drooping).